jeffwilcox/jeffwilcox.blog/_posts/2013-08-12-command-line-improvements.md

 layout: post
 comments: true
 title: Windows Azure cross-platform command line improvements - Summer 2013
-categories: [windows-azure, cloud]
+categories: [azure, cloud]
-tags: [windows-azure, cloud, cli, command-line, tools]
+tags: [azure, cloud, cli, command-line, tools]
 ---
 On the Windows Azure team, we're committed to providing great experiences for developers and infrastructure customers with a number of ways to manage your services.